kbindesh/jenkins-masterclass/Module-XX_Assignments/Project-02/Readme.md

 ## Prerequisites

 - An AWS Account
 - GitHub repository with a maven based java application.
-You may refer to this sample java app: https://github.com/kbindesh/mvn-lab-project/tree/main
+You may refer to this repo for sample java app: https://github.com/kbindesh/mvn-lab-project/tree/main

 ## Step-01: Setup Jenkins Server (Master node)